Motorways in Albania: History

 The development of the motorway network in Albania is relatively recent, beginning in the early 2000s as part of the country’s efforts to modernise its infrastructure.
 Until then, Albania had an underdeveloped road network that was largely inadequate for the growing demands of both domestic traffic and international transit.
 After the communist era (1945–1991), Albania had poorly maintained roads, many of which were narrow, unpaved, and unsuitable for modern vehicles.
 This posed problems for Albania's economic development, trade, and tourism.

 After the fall of communism, the country embraced market reforms and began opening up to the global economy.
 The need for a robust motorway system became clear, particularly for trade with neighboring countries and better access to Europe.
 The first major project was to build the 170-kilometer Rruga e Kombit ("Road of the Nation"), a motorway connecting Albania to Kosovo.
 Officially opened in 2010, it is a vital corridor for commerce, linking the Adriatic port city of Durrës with the northeastern town of Kukës and the border with Kosovo.

 The Rruga e Kombit project was transformative not only for Albania but also for the broader Balkan region, as it significantly reduced travel time between Albania and Kosovo, fostering stronger economic and cultural ties.
 The motorway was built with the assistance of international funding, including loans from the World Bank and the European Bank for Reconstruction and Development (EBRD), showcasing Albania's efforts to attract foreign investment for infrastructure improvements.
 However, the project was also controversial due to its high cost, complex engineering challenges—particularly the construction of tunnels and bridges through mountainous terrain—and allegations of corruption.

-Next, Albania expanded its motorway network to include key routes connecting major cities and neighboring countries.
-One of the most important projects was the A1 motorway, froms Durrës to the capital, Tirana.
-It is part of the Pan-European Corridor VIII, and assists international trade and tourism by connecting Albania to North Macedonia and further to the Black Sea.
-The Tirana-Durrës road, originally a congested two-lane road, was upgraded to a four-lane motorway, significantly reducing travel time and increasing safety for the thousands of vehicles that use it daily.
+Next, Albania expanded its motorway network to include key routes connecting major cities and neighbouring countries.
+One of the most important projects is the reconstruction of the Tirana-Durrës road, from Durrës to the capital, Tirana.
+It is part of the Pan-European Corridor VIII.
+The Tirana-Durrës road, a congested two-lane road, is being upgraded to a three-lane as well as an emergency lane motorway, significantly reducing travel time and increasing safety for the thousands of vehicles that use it daily.

 In addition to improving connectivity with neighboring countries, Albania's motorway development focused on enhancing the domestic road network to boost regional development.
 The A2 motorway, which connects Fier with the southern coastal city of Vlorë, was opened in 2019 and provides improved access to the tourism hotspots along the Albanian Riviera.
 This project, like many others, received financial support from international donors and was seen as a strategic investment in the country's tourism industry, one of its most important economic sectors.